On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Numerical Results

-where the support of the random vector $\tilde{{\xi}}$ is contained in $[0,1]^n$, the mean fixed is to $\mu$, and the second moment matrix is fixed to $\Sigma$.
+where the support of $\tilde{{\xi}}$ is contained in $[0,1]^n$, the mean is fixed at $\mu$, and the second moment matrix is fixed at $\Sigma$.
 Then the worst-case $(1-\alpha)$-subquantile is given by the optimal value of

-Solving this DRO problem with the ambiguity set ${\cal R}$ is computationally intractable.
-However, we can use ${\cal P}$ defined in (\ref{eq:prob}) as a tractable approximation of ${\cal R}$.
-Similarly, we can use ${\cal Q}$ defined in (\ref{eq:del}) as a tractable approximation of ${\cal R}$.
-These give independently calculated lower bounds on the worst-case $(1-\alpha)$-subquantile.
+Solving this DRO problem with ambiguity set ${\cal R}$ is computationally intractable.
+However, we can use ${\cal P}$ defined in (\ref{eq:prob}) and ${\cal Q}$ defined in (\ref{eq:del}) as tractable approximations of ${\cal R}$.
+These yield independently computed lower bounds on the worst-case $(1-\alpha)$-subquantile.

 We compare the two bounds for a path graph $G = (V,E)$ with $|V| = 50$, where $\mu$ and $\Sigma$ are set to the first two moments of the independent uniform random vector on $[0,1]^n$.
-It is straightforward to see that formulation \eqref{equ:locala} is equivalent to
+To apply the framework of Section \ref{sec:dro}, we rewrite \eqref{equ:locala} equivalently as

-and that all the conditions of Section \ref{sec:dro} apply, in particular, due to the fact that the Laplacian is both submodular and positive semidefinite.
-Hence, we can use the SDPs in \eqref{primal1momsdp} and \eqref{primal2momsdp} to solve this problem for the relaxed ambiguity sets ${\cal P}$ and ${\cal Q}$, respectively, to obtain the aforementioned lower bounds on the optimal value of \eqref{equ:locala}, which are depicted for different values of $\alpha$ in Figure \ref{fig:bounds}.
-For $\alpha \leq 0.2$, the bound obtained using ${\cal P}$ is stronger, while for $\alpha > 0.2$ it is weaker.
-This illustrates that, while both ambiguity sets provide tractable relaxations, neither subsumes the other.
+and all conditions of Section \ref{sec:dro} apply, because the Laplacian is both submodular and positive semidefinite.
+Hence, we use the SDPs in \eqref{primal1momsdp} and \eqref{primal2momsdp} for the relaxed ambiguity sets ${\cal P}$ and ${\cal Q}$, respectively, to obtain the corresponding lower bounds on \eqref{equ:locala}.
+The results for different values of $\alpha$ are shown in Figure \ref{fig:bounds}.
+For $\alpha \leq 0.2$, the bound from ${\cal P}$ is stronger; for $\alpha > 0.2$, it is weaker.
+Thus, while both ambiguity sets provide tractable relaxations, neither subsumes the other.

 One could also combine ${\cal P}$ and ${\cal Q}$ to develop tighter bounds for ${\cal R}$.
 Such an approach using infimal convolution has been adopted in the DRO literature \citep{Droconvex}, but we leave a detailed analysis for future research. \end{example}